bluescarni/site_source/content/coding/overloading_overloaded.rst

 A generic ``cos()`` implementation
 **********************************

-The solution adopted in Piranha takes inspiration from the aforementioned `GotW`_.
+The solution adopted in Piranha starts from where the aforementioned `GotW`_ ends.
 There is a single generic ``cos()`` function in the ``math`` sub-namespace which looks like this:

 .. code-block:: c++